izzyreal/vmpc-docs/vmpc_specific_settings.rst

 This type of access is achieved by performing the following steps:

-1. VMPC2000XL unmounts a USB volume from the operating system (meaning MacOS, Windows or Linux)
+1. VMPC2000XL unmounts a USB volume from the operating system (meaning macOS, Windows or Linux)
 2. VMPC2000XL requests the operating system to provide it with exclusive access to the USB volume
 3. VMPC2000XL can now read from and write to the USB volume at the byte level
 4. VMPC2000XL gives up exclusive access to the USB volume